 9. Get Her Neutered

-It’s a good idea to get your cat spayed any time after she’s about 5 months of age, to prevent her from
+It’s a good idea to get your cat spayed any time after she’s about 5 months of age, to prevent her from getting into catfights or roam very far away from home.
+Other than keeping her closer to home, getting her neutered also has many health benefits.

 10. Take A Stroll Together